-9 Life-Altering Lessons I've Learned From Going On 100 First Dates
+9 Life-Altering Lessons I've Learned From Going On 100 First Dates — 'It's Just Like Job-Hunting'

-Up until recently, I was on all of the dating apps.
-I've met with matchmakers, I've gone to speed dating events, group dating, dating meet-and-greets based on interests, and so much more.
+I've gone to speed dating events, group dating, dating meet-and-greets based on interests, and so much more.
 Honestly, if you named it, I've likely tried it.
+I haven't kept track of an exact number, but I've gone on at least 100 first dates, if not more, in the past four years.

-A handful turned into six-week-to-two-month things that weren't quite significant relationships but wasn't casual, either.
+Serial dating doesn't phase me too much; after you've been out so many times, the dates all start to blend.
+A handful turned into six-week-to-two-month things that weren't quite significant relationships but weren't casual, either.

-1. We all want love.
+1. We all want love

 Guys complain about bad dating experiences and stories of unrequited love, just like we do.
 I hate when people tell me that "when it works, it just does!"
-But they're right; it's less about the number of dates you have to endure and more about the one that actually makes the cut.

-2. You can't trust anything a guy says on the first date.
+2. You can't trust anything a guy says on the first date

 Men have talked about this wedding they have in a few months and how fun it'd be for me to join them; others have mentioned how our hometowns are so close that we could do the holidays easily and visit both families.

-3. There are no first date 'rules' except to put your phone down.
+3. There are no first date 'rules' except to put your phone down

 The longer I've dated, the more I've learned to text less and let them pursue me.
 It may be archaic and an old-fashioned way to court, but I have less anxiety when I'm not hovering over my phone, wondering if the text I sent was "too much."

-4. Don't worry about being 'too' anything.
+4. Don't worry about being 'too' anything

 Too forward?
 Too sappy?
 Too flirty?
 Moving too fast?
 Too candid?